 Article 1.19 - Special instructions

 1. Boatmasters and persons in charge of floating establishments shall comply with any special instructions given them by officials of the competent authorities in charge in order to ensure safe and orderly navigation.
-Subject to compliance with the provisions of relevant international agreements, this shall also apply in the event of a cross-border hot pursuit.

 Article 1.20 - Inspection